na-na-hi/renget/archive/LiminalCrossroads1.md

 *"You're on your own if Mr. Miller's homework is too much for you!"*

-*"Like I needed your help with that anyway", Gill snaps back.
+*"Like I needed your help with that anyway", Gill snapped back.
 Dylan's lighter made yet another fuse spark—*

 *"W-WOAH!"*